Sri Aurobindo Ashram

+The Sri Aurobindo Ashram (French: Ashram de Sri Aurobindo) is a spiritual community (ashram) located in Pondicherry, in the Indian territory of Puducherry.
+It was founded by Sri Aurobindo after he settled in Pondicherry in 1910.
+On 24 November 1926 turned over control of the ashram to his collaborator Mirra Alfassa.
+It houses the samadhi of Sri Aurobindo and Mira Alfassa.

 Governance

-During the early years of the community, Sri Aurobindo and the Mother imposed very few rules on the sadhaks, because they wished them to learn to direct their lives by looking for the divine guidance within.
-After 1926, written rules were circulated.
-The main rules were an absolute prohibition of alcohol, drugs, sex and politics.
-There were also a number of guidelines for the smooth functioning of the collective life of the community.
-These rules were collected in Rules and Regulations of Sri Aurobindo Ashram, copies of which are given to all members.

 The Sri Aurobindo Ashram Trust was established in 1955 to administer the community and its assets.
-The trust board consists of five Trustees, the first of whom were chosen by the Mother herself.
-After her passing in 1973, the trustees have chosen replacements by consensus.

-The main ashram departments are overseen by department heads who report to the Trustees.

-The Ashram, a public charitable trust, is open to all.
-No distinctions of nationality, religion, caste, gender, or age are observed.
-Members come from every part of India and many foreign countries.
-A large number of devotees from Pondicherry and Tamil Nadu visit the Ashram every day, and support the activities of the Ashram in various ways.
-Many say that they have benefited from the teachings of Sri Aurobindo and the Mother.
-However, some feel that there is little mingling of ashramites and local people.
-According to a senior Ashram official, the practice of silence observed by the ashramites may have been misunderstood as rude behaviour.

 Controversy

 In compliance with the Central Government's Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013, the Sri Aurobindo Ashram Trust constituted an Internal Complaints Committee in April 2014.

 In 2001, a female member was expelled from the ashram for violating a "mandatory rule".
 Thereafter she filed charges of sexual harassment against various members.
 These charges were dismissed by committees and government agencies, all of which found the charges false.
 The then chairperson of the National Commission for Women added that there "appeared to be malicious planning behind the complaints".